rossrobino/blog/src/content/svelte-component-library.md

 ## Conclusion

 You have now built a Svelte component library you can access from any of your other SvelteKit projects to share code between them.

-You can check out [my library](https://github.com/rossrobino/drab) as an example or fork it to create your own version.
-It has a [documentation website](https://drab.robino.dev) included in the same project to make updates easier.

 Thanks for reading!